Right of rectification policy and procedure

-The request can be sent to any part of the Council, and staff will need to know how to process this and in the first instance forward to the Data Protection Inbox.
+The request can be sent to any part of the council, and staff will need to know how to process this and in the first instance forward to the data protection Inbox.
 The request itself need not even include the phrase ‘right to rectification’, Article 16, as long as the request to rectify or correct personal data is understood as the purpose.
 If there is any doubt clarification should be sought from the individual.

-Ensure adequate proof of identity of the applicant, a list of acceptable identification is listed in Appendix A. Once identity has been confirmed the documentation should be securely disposed of as the purpose for the processing of it has been fulfilled.
+To ensure adequate proof of identity of the applicant, a list of acceptable identification is listed in Appendix A. Once identity has been confirmed the documentation should be securely disposed of as the purpose for the processing of it has been fulfilled.